jakubzapletal/docker-java/README.md

 # Java dockerfile

-This image contains a default configuration of Java OpenJDK 7 JRE based on [jakubzapletal/ubuntu:14.04](https://github.com/jakubzapletal/docker-ubuntu/tree/14.04).
+This image contains a default configuration of Java JDK 8 Oracle based on [jakubzapletal/ubuntu:14.04.1](https://github.com/jakubzapletal/docker-ubuntu/tree/14.04.1).

 ## Using the Docker Hub